Queen’s Fellows and Staff

 ‘Peter was generous to all new or inexperienced markers at IMOK (Intermediate Mathematical Olympiad and Kangaroo) and JMO (Junior Mathematical Olympiad) marking weekends, by recalling his experiences from over the years, sharing his insight into how the markers could add to the students’ understanding of the problems by adding insightful words of encouragement to their scripts, and also giving a warm welcome to all new volunteers, whoever they were.
 He had an uncanny knack of making everyone feel they were a very much wanted and valued member of the United Kingdom Mathematics Trust (UKMT) family.
 Peter also had a wonderful way with young people – putting them at their ease in Team Maths Challenge and Senior Team Maths Challenge finals with words of encouragement and support, as well as congratulating them at the end for all their endeavours and successes throughout the day.
 His unfailing courtesy and kindness to everyone meant that the events were a brighter event for all.’
 Jenny Ramsden (Department for Education)

 'I would like to offer heartfelt condolences to Sylvia and the rest of Peter's family for their loss.
 I have known Peter since 1959 when he joined the College and I was in my second year.
 He has always been such a friendly and interesting person.
 I will mainly remember him for the welcome that he gave me whenever I returned to the College for a function.
 It is not going to be the same when I next go.'
-John Reid (Queen's Old Member - 1958, Mathematics)
+John Reid (Queen's Old Member - Mathematics, 1958)

 ‘I am immensely grateful to Peter for all he taught me about academic life and work by just being there.
 Joining him on a committee was inevitably an enjoyable experience thanks to his infinite patience, devotion to the task at hand, respect for colleagues, not to mention his sharp mathematical wit and knowledge.
 As a junior member of staff, I regarded him as an informal mentor, one who always gave sound advice and made me feel important.
 He was equally fun to be with outside working hours, and his strong presence will forever make it easy for me to conjure him up to look over my shoulder.’
 Simon Salamon (Professor of Geometry at King's College London)